SharePoint/sp-dev-docs/docs/general-development/how-to-create-filter-data-providers-for-performancepoint-services-in-sharepoint.md

 The following procedures and examples that show you how to create, configure, and define a filter data provider are based on the **SampleFilterDataProvider** class from the [custom objects sample](http://msdn.microsoft.com/library/af021d52-7562-4e7a-9de4-e1fc5784a59d%28Office.15%29.aspx).
 The editor is a thin web application that enables users to modify the report's name and description.
-For the complete code for the class, see  [Code example: Create a data provider for custom PerformancePoint Services filters in SharePoint Server 2013](#bk_example).
+For the complete code for the class, see  [Code example: Create a data provider for custom PerformancePoint Services filters in SharePoint](#bk_example).